gilbertoCM/Modelab-Python/manuals/git_manuals/github_manual_en.md

 GitHub is a cloud-based code hosting platform that allows the management of Git repositories.
 It facilitates collaboration between developers, providing tools for version control, project management and code review.

+**Before we start, it's important to understand the difference between Git and GitHub**

+*Git*: It's a version control system that allows you to track changes in files and work in a team without losing information.
+*GitHub*: Is a cloud platform where you can save and share Git repositories with others.

+***Think of Git as a notebok where you annotate changes and GitHub as a library where you store that notebook online***

 ## Creating an account on **GITHUB**

 1. Go to https://github.com